 “This general body type is better adapted for living in the fairly hostile environments from where most of our native breeds evolved.
 Many tend to be broad at the withers, which shows their multi purpose heritage.

-Breed societies all produce their own showing rules, so make sure you are aware of them and follow them.
+Breed societies all produce their own rules for the native breeds, so make sure you are aware of them and follow them.

-8. Straight cut or working hunter saddles show more of the shoulder and movement, so these types are preferable to general-purpose saddles
+Saddle wise, a straight cut or working hunter saddle is preferred as they show more of the shoulder and movement.
+These types are preferable to general-purpose saddles.

 Way of going